duyroo/hyperskill-easypython/README.md

 # hyperskill-easypython
-Learned basic syntax of Python and wrote a simple program using variables, conditions, loops, functions, and data storage types such as lists.
+Learned basic syntax of Python and wrote simple programs using variables, conditions, loops, functions, and data storage types such as lists.